-My daughter, loves Chick-Fil-A Chicken Nuggets.
+My kids love Chick-Fil-A Chicken Nuggets.
 She says there is something in the breading she really likes that is not like my breaded chicken.
 Why not make a copy cat recipe with that same texture, I thought.
+Watch how easily these homemade chick-fil-a nuggets come together.

 Enter my intern Monica.
 Monica shared her recipe with her readers (and with me) but my toughest critic, Sofia, said something was “missing.”
 I made one batch baked and one pan fried.
 The baked batch did not brown or turn crispy so I ditched that idea.